Relative Algebro-Geometric stabilities of Toric Manifolds: Reduction of relative Chow stability: an alternative approach

 Now let $\alpha$ be the $\C^*$-action on the central fiber induced by the toric degeneration.
 According to \cite{ZZ08}, the infinitesimal generators of $\alpha$ and $\beta$ are

 respectively.
 By considering the traceless parts of them with (\ref{inner-product}), we call the toric degeneration is {\it perpendicular} to $\beta$ if

 In view of (\ref{chow-weight}), we have:

-\begin{definition}\rm $(X_\Delta, L_\D)$ is called {\it asymptotically relatively Chow semistable for toric degenerations} if there exists $i_0\in \Z_+$, such that when $i\geqslant i_0$, the Chow weight of any toric degeneration for $(X_\D, L_\D^i)$ is nonnegative.
+\begin{definition}\rm $(X_\Delta, L_\D)$ is called {\it asymptotically relatively Chow semistable for toric degenerations} if there exists $i_0\in \Z_+$, such that when $i\geqslant i_0$, the Chow weight of any toric degeneration for $(X_\D, L_\D^i)$ which is perpendicular to $\beta$ is nonnegative.
 Furthermore, it is called {\it asymptotically relatively Chow stable for toric degenerations} if the Chow weight is positive for any nontrivial toric degeneration for $(X_\D, L_\D^i)$. \end{definition}